ihmeuw/vivarium/docs/source/tutorials/boids.rst

 behavior identical to what's in `this D3 example <https://web.archive.org/web/20240103000750/https://d3og.com/git-ashish/2ff94f1f6b985e5fd2d4a15e512c4739/>`_, and we'll gloss over most of the calculations.

-To access the values pipeline we created in the Neighbors component, we use ``builder.value.get_value`` in the setup method.
+To access the value pipeline we created in the Neighbors component, we use ``builder.value.get_value`` in the setup method.
 Then to get the values inside on_time_step, we simply call that pipeline as a function, using ``event.index``, which is the set of simulants affected by the event (in this case, all of them).